thexhr/tpm/README.md

 # Trivial Password Manager

-Fork form https://github.com/nmeum/tpm now called the Trivial Password Manager.
+Fork form https://github.com/thexhr/tpm which is a fork of https://github.com/nmeum/tpm now called the Trivial Password Manager.

+## What's different from thexhr/tpm?
+* Can pipe passwords to `tpm insert` so `pwgen 16 1 | tpm insert myaccount` works.

-## What's different?
+## What's different from nmeum/tpm?

 * Support for find, edit and rm
 * Shows by default all existing entries